In this guide you'll find information about setting up your own instance of SourceCred to generate Cred scores for your community and/or project.

-Every SourceCred instance needs data about contributions.
-The data comes from SourceCred plugins.
-Currently, the major plugins are for Discord, GitHub, and Discourse.
-Your community will need to be using at least one of these platforms in order to get meaningful Cred scores.
+- Every SourceCred instance needs data about contributions.
+This information comes from the SourceCred plugins which “scrape” data from a platform to use in calculating Cred scores.
+Currently, the available plugins include Discord, GitHub, and Discourse.
+For now, your community will need to be using at least one of these platforms in order to get meaningful Cred scores.

 - Setting up a SourceCred instance is fairly technical.
 You’ll need to be comfortable using the terminal, installing packages from NPM, and be familiar with the basics of Git and GitHub.

 Everything you need to know about setting up a SourceCred instance can be found in the template-instance repo, which is set up to be a good starting point for configuring SourceCred.